simmi30/lnd1/docs/watchtower.md

 using long-term identifiers.

-Note that we have chosen to deploy a restricted set of features in this release that can begin to provide meaningful security to `lnd` users.
+Note that we have chosen to deploy a restricted set of features in this release that can begin to provide meaningful security to `broln` users.
 Many more watchtower-related features are nearly complete or have meaningful progress, and we will continue to ship them as they receive further testing and become safe to release.